What Is Per Stirpes?

-Distributing a loved one’s assets is never easy, but making sure your Will has very clear terms—and that those terms reflect your true intentions—can make the process much less difficult for your beneficiaries and heirs.
+Distributing a loved one’s assets is never easy.
+Especially when making sure your Will has very clear terms—and that those terms reflect your true intentions.
+This can make the process much less difficult for your beneficiaries and heirs.

 Ukraine born and Israel / Miami, FL raised.
 University of Miami graduate in the Marketing field.

 Mom to a girl, a boy, and a Siberian Husky.